sergueik/powershell_samples/external/wix/basic-custom-action/README.md

 on a 64 bit Windows machine this will be in `Program Files (x86)`
 ```cmd
 mkdir "c:\Program Files (x86)\MSBuild\Microsoft\\WiX\v3.x"
 ```
+NOTE the directories help loading the project files referencing them but not allow compiling the project

 ```powershell